 I came across some weird behavior today when running PostgreSQL queries with dates.
 Specifically when using

-BETWEEN to search for rows that are within some date range.
+BETWEEN to search for records that are within some date range.
 It turns out, the

 BETWEEN comparison predicate behaves differently for the